 As a central focus of Boston Conservatory’s Strategic Direction for 2020 to 2025, the Conservatory has developed an interlocking and proactive set of strategies and initiatives to address its diversity and racial justice goals.
-Since launching its Strategic Direction in fall 2019, Boston Conservatory has aligned enrollment, financial, and advancement strategies in support of this vision, and is allocating resources—both personnel and financial—toward achieving these goals.
+Since launching its Strategic Direction in fall 2019, Boston Conservatory has aligned enrollment, academic, financial, and advancement strategies in support of this vision, and is allocating resources—both personnel and financial—toward achieving these goals.

 Areas of focus include: